 Social media is a vital part of any modern communications strategy.
-It allows you to connect with new prospects while also engaging current supporters.
+Social media advocacy tools for nonprofits such as Juicer allows you to connect with new prospects while also engaging current supporters.
 You can easily update followers on organizational progress, drive traffic to your campaigns, and increase brand awareness.
 Best of all, these platforms are free to use, which is especially useful for nonprofits that have tight budgets.

 Social media makes fundraising and developing donor relationships easier than ever before.
 To take advantage of the vast array of benefits, here are a few elements you’ll want to consider for your social media strategy: